 While there are many types of batteries and different ways to properly dispose of them, a little research can help keep you informed about the appropriate steps to take when it comes to eco-friendly ways of battery disposal.

-Lakeshore Recycling Systems is here to assist you in all facets of waste management and recycling.
+LRS is here to assist you in all facets of waste management and recycling.
 If you have questions about any item, we’re here to provide guidance.
 We can also provide waste removal and recycling services for your residential and commercial needs.